cloudify-cosmo/cloudify-rest-docs/source/includes/_plugins.md

 }
 ```

-`GET /api/v2/plugin/{managed-plugin-id}`
+`GET /api/v2/plugins/{plugin-id}`

-Gets a managed-plugin.
+Gets a plugin.

 ### URI Parameters
-* managed-plugin-id: The id of the managed-plugin.
+* plugin-id: The id of the plugin.

 ### Response
 A `Plugin` resource.

-## Delete Managed-Plugin
+## Delete Plugin
-`DELETE /api/v2/plugin/{managed-plugin-id}`
+`DELETE /api/v2/plugins/{plugin-id}`

-Deletes a managed-plugin from the Cloudify-Manager.
+Deletes a plugin from the Cloudify-Manager.

 ### URI Parameters
-* managed-plugin-id: The id of the managed-plugin.
+* plugin-id: The id of the plugin.

 ### Response
 The deleted `Plugin` resource.

-## List Managed-Plugins
+## List Plugins
 `GET /api/v2/plugins`

-Lists all managed-plugins.
+Lists all plugins.

 ### Response
 Field | Type | Description